adnaan-tariq/AI-ML-Submission/README.md

 ## Introduction

-This repository includes projects and assignments related to AI and Machine Learning, showcasing different algorithms, models, and techniques.
-Each project is designed to solve a specific problem or demonstrate a particular concept in AI/ML.
+This repository includes projects and assignments related to the submission of Hackathons, showcasing different algorithms, models, and techniques.

 ## Overview
 This repository contains my submission for the AI/ML hackathon organized by [lablab.ai](https://lablab.ai).
-The project aims to demonstrate advanced machine learning techniques and innovative solutions to real-world problems.
+The project aims to demonstrate advanced machine-learning techniques and innovative solutions to real-world problems.
 The primary language used in this repository is Python.

 ## Installation